Lesson plan

 Question to students - what colour reflects light more - light or dark?
 Snow and ice reflect the light and the heat, whereas the darker forests absorb the light and heat, so are heated up more.
 The sun is also unevenly heating up the darker and lighter areas of earth.

-The warm/cold/salty water flow activity models how air masses interact when some are warmer than others.
+Show movement of warm and cold fluids: warm/cold/salty water flow activity models how air masses interact when some are warmer than others.
 It will also model how the water in the oceans moves around, when some parts of it are warmer or colder or more salty.

 In the atmosphere, this movement of warm air upwards and cooler air downwards generates winds.